-The MALS curriculum is 33 credits (10 classes).
-With 21 credits of foundation courses, you’ll build the necessary
+The MALS curriculum is 33 credits.
+With several credits in foundation courses, you’ll build the necessary

 background for your study in interdisciplinary courses and a final project, your Capstone.

 The MALS faculty uses various course formats to help you learn, including case studies, lecture/discussion, group projects and simulation exercises to ensure what you gain in one course will reinforce and build on what you learn in others.

 Note: LAS 508: Leadership for Sustainable Communities and LAS 537: Introduction to Research Methods courses should be taken as early as possible in every MALS student’s schedule.

 MALS Elective Courses (up to 21 credits from the following courses):

 LAS 542: Cultural Studies and Heritage Conservation

 LAS 590: Special Topics

 LAS 603: Culture, Ecology & Religion